27 Item Items

 |PP||55 ºC||> 6h|

-The actual temperature inside the PrintDry II may vary due to the ambient temperature, the location of the machine and the amount of filament or desiccant bags that are introduced inside.
-If the ambient temperature is high, this will affect a higher temperature inside the PrintDry II.
-In relation to the PrintDry II chambers, when the extra tray is used (creating an additional drying chamber) the lower chamber can have a temperature up to 8º C higher than the upper drying chamber.
-Also, the more material inside the PrintDry II, the higher the temperature.
+The actual temperature inside the PrintDry Pro may vary due to the ambient temperature, the location of the machine and the amount of filament or desiccant bags that are introduced inside.
+If the ambient temperature is high, this will affect a higher temperature inside the PrintDry Pro.
+In relation to the PrintDry Pro chambers, when the extra tray is used (creating an additional drying chamber) the lower chamber can have a temperature up to 8º C higher than the upper drying chamber.
+Also, the more material inside the PrintDry Pro, the higher the temperature.

 As it is clearly seen in the previous table, the filaments do not dry instantly.
 The first step is for the heat to penetrate the entire filament including the one inside the reel.
 Once all the material is at the optimum temperature, you should wait for some time so that the water concentrated inside the filament is positioned on the walls and then evaporated into the air.
 Wait for the time recommended in the table above is key to always obtain the maximum properties of the materials.
 In addition, to ensure that the moisture of the filament is the right one, a digital humidity meter can be used, introducing it inside the filament dryer, right next to the material that is drying.
-Continuing with the drying times, the use of the PrintDry filament dryer is not recommended for more than 40 consecutive hours, being necessary to disconnect until it cools.
+Continuing with the drying times, the use of the PrintDry filament dryer is not recommended for more than 48 consecutive hours, being necessary to disconnect until it cools.
+The PrintDry Pro filament dryer has an built-in timer that automatically switches off the dryer after 48 hours.

 This term is the concentration of moisture in the filament compared to that of the air that surrounds it.
 The contact of the filament with dry air (low dew point) facilitates the transfer of water to the air quickly and effectively.